 Despite what some people say, you can learn a new language at any age.
-Don’t wish you were younger or better at learning or whatever excuses you may be thinking of to discourage you from learning a new language!
-Give us a try, with your commitment and our teachers and you will see how fun we make it to learn to speak bahasa Indonesia!
+You don’t have to wish you were younger, or better at learning new languages, or whatever excuses you may be making up to discourage yourself from learning a new language!
+Give us a try: with your commitment and our teachers you will see how fun we make it to learn to speak bahasa Indonesia!

 Less than 5% of people who try to learn a language on their own succeed.
 You really do need to take a course to get started right.

 We teach the Indonesian that is spoken everywhere, and only if necessary, the rare kind of Indonesian that is only used in textbooks or in formal situations..
 If you’re serious about learning to communicate in the Indonesian Language with the people around you, you’ve come to the right school.

 In Indonesian language, Formal and Informal language are very different from one another.
 95% of the time, Informal language is used, and 5% of the time, Formal language is used.
 If you only learn to speak Formal language, regular people will find your speech to be cold, distant and authoritarian, as the language is usually primarily used by politicians, military personnel and persons in positions of authority.
 However, other schools start by teaching Formal language, which is only heard in very rare and specific occasions.